-Lookup of causal associations involving Years of Schooling.
+Figure 4: Lookup of causal associations involving a) LDL cholesterol and b) Years of Schooling.
+In a) the nodes are filtered to not include those obtained from the Shin et al or Kettunen et al metabolomic studies.
 The arrows denote causal direction and the values on the arrows denote the causal effect estimate.
 Only those relationships are shown for which the FDR<0.05.

+Online methods

+Steiger filtering